Once you have created an environment and reinforcement learning agent, you can train the

 train function opens the Reinforcement

-Learning Episode Manager, which lets you visualize the progress of the training.
+Learning Episode Manager, which lets you visualize the training progress.
 The Episode

-Manager plot shows the reward for each episode (EpisodeReward), a
+Manager plot shows the reward for each episode (EpisodeReward) and a

 running average reward value (AverageReward).
 Also, for agents that

-have critics, plot shows the critics estimate of the discounted long-term reward at the
+have critics, the plot shows the critic's estimate of the discounted long-term reward at the

 start of each episode (EpisodeQ0).
 The Episode Manager also displays

 various episode and training statistics.
-This episode and training information is also
+You can also use the

 For agents with a critic, Episode Q0 is the estimate of the discounted long-term reward at the start of each episode, given the initial observation of the environment.
-As training progresses, Episode Q0 should approach the true discounted long-term reward if the critic is well-designed, as shown in the preceding figure.
+As training progresses, if the critic is well designed.
+Episode Q0 approaches the true discounted long-term reward, as shown in the preceding figure.

 To turn off the Reinforcement Learning Episode Manager, set the